OTBProject/OTBProject/docs/config-documentation.md

 Be careful when modifying configuration files.
 If a configuration file is not in valid JSON format when it is loaded, it will be overwritten with the default configuration file.
 You can check whether JSON is formatted correctly <a href="http://jsonlint.com/" target="_blank">here</a>.

+Additionally, you should not modify configuration files while the bot is running, because the bot may overwrite the changes (and it will not load the changes until it is restarted anyway).

 ## Account

 #### Path